VenturaNotes/Knowledge/Computer Science/Data Structures/Margaret M. Fleck/(Home Page) Building Blocks for Theoretical Computer Science by Margaret M. Fleck.md

 		- “Only very occasionally do we talk about taking an object and modifying it.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=30&annotation=73XEG7RR))
 - “In computer programming, we often see things that look like conditional statements, e.g. “if x>0, then increment y”” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=30&annotation=FZBPHFZ5))
 	- “these are commands for the computer to do something” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=30&annotation=XRRALGS6))
-		- “Formalizing what it means for a computer program to “do what it’s supposed to” requires modeling how the world changes over time.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=30&annotation=4YF59PPU))
+		- “Formalizing what it means for a computer program to “do what it's supposed to” requires modeling how the world changes over time.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=30&annotation=4YF59PPU))
 	- “the similar-looking mathematical statements are timeless.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=30&annotation=BG2ZFYAS))
 ### (2.5) Converse, contrapositive, biconditional
 - [[Converse]] of $p \implies q$ is $q \implies p$